 Skip to main content

-1. If the U.S. Army Corps of Engineers (USACE) permit is a Nationwide or Regional General Permit:
+If the federal license or permit is being issued by the U.S. Army Corps of Engineers (USACE) and is a Nationwide (NWP) or Regional General (RGP) permit:

-a.
-A 401 WQC application submission to ADEQ is required if the certified activities of the project discharge within the Ordinary High Water Mark of a Water of the US (WUS) that is:
+• A § 401 WQC application submission to ADEQ is required if the activities of the project may discharge to a WOTUS that is:

 • An Outstanding Arizona Water